Simple offline GPX navigation for adventure riders. No routing. No accounts. No cloud. No distractions.

 We strip away routing, social feeds, and recommendations.
 What's left is a track on a map, a dot showing where you are, and confidence in both.

-Download regions before you leave, or let OffTrail auto-cache the area around an imported track.
-OpenFreeMap vector tiles, on-road and off-road styles, both rendered locally.
+Download whole countries before you leave, or let OffTrail auto-cache the area around an imported track.
+OpenFreeMap vector tiles for On-road and Off-road, with semantic colours for forestry tracks vs paths vs cycleways.
+Optional Esri Satellite when you have a network.

 Drift more than 30 m and a banner shows the distance back, with a dashed line to the closest re-entry point.
 Beyond a kilometre, the whole route stays in frame.